Snakes in the Playground

-Snakes in the Playground is the fifth album by the band Bride.
+Snakes in the Playground is the fifth studio album by American Christian metal band Bride.
 Seen by critics as the best release of Bride's hard rock era, Snakes in the Playground is commonly known as the breakthrough album in the band's career.
-This album would produce for the band more touring, press appeal, and two GMA Dove Awards for best song.
+This album would produce more touring and press appeal for the band, as well as win Bride two GMA Dove Awards for best song.

 In 2010, HM Magazine listed Snakes in the Playground at No. 45 on its Top 100 Christian Rock Albums of All Time list stating that it "best captured the apex of their live energy and great songwriting" and is "a turning point for the legitimacy of true hard rock in the Christian market (as opposed to overly premeditated/watered-down youth group filler).
-Snakes… was to Bride what Appetite… was to G ‘n R." Heaven's Metal fanzine ranked it No. 9 on its Top 100 Christian metal albums of all-time list.
+Snakes… was to Bride what Appetite... was to G ‘n R." Heaven's Metal fanzine ranked it No. 9 on its Top 100 Christian metal albums of all-time list.

 Recording

-The work on Snakes in the Playground began after the band arrived at their home of Kentucky from the tour that followed Kinetic Faith, with the line up of Dale Thompson, Troy Thompson, Rick Foley and Jerry McBroom.
+Work on Snakes in the Playground began after the band arrived at their home state of Kentucky from the tour that followed their 1991 album Kinetic Faith, with the line-up of Dale Thompson, Troy Thompson, Rick Foley, and Jerry McBroom.
 Bride spent a great deal of time in pre-production fine tuning its material and eventually came up with two demo tapes of nine songs each.
-On this album the band tried to capture their live performance energy on the album, and ended up creating a rawer and more straightforward hard rock album compared to Kinetic Faith.
+On this album, the band tried to capture their live performance energy, creating a more raw and straightforward hard rock sound compared to Kinetic Faith.
 The band has said that they did not want to work with the producer Steve Griffith, and ended up working with the New Jersey native, Plinky, who had previously produced for a band called Novella.
-The album was recorded at The Saltmine Studios in Nashville, and included several guest musicians: Peter Furler and John James from the Newsboys, Rick Florian from White Heart for back up vocals, Greg Martin from the Kentucky Headhunters, Rick Elias, and Derek Jan from Novella for some solo guitar spots.
+The album was recorded at The Saltmine Studio in Nashville, Tennessee, and included several guest musicians: Peter Furler and John James from the Newsboys, Rick Florian from White Heart for backing vocals, Greg Martin from the Kentucky Headhunters, Rick Elias, and Derek Jan from Novella for some solo guitar spots.
+Additional recording was done at West Side Music in West New York, New Jersey.
 The band has said that they decided to name the album Snakes in the Playground after they had an incident with a large snake at the studio: